fabien/backbone-brace/README.md

         lost: "frequently"
     }); // throws exception

-For each event in namedEvents, on[Event] and trigger[Event] methods are generated
+For each event in namedEvents, on[Event] and trigger[Event] methods are generated:

     person.onSleep(function(dream) { console.log("Dreaming about " + dream); } );
     person.triggerSleep("Unicorns");